-Cats love to have the freedom to come and go from the house as they please.
-Putting in a cat door is a way to allow them that freedom, even while you're asleep or away at work.
+Cats love to have the freedom to come and go from the house as they please, and you can put in a cat door to make this easier for both you and your pet.
+Installing a cat door is an easy and effective way to allow them that freedom, even while you're asleep or away at work.

 All cat doors consist of a rectangular frame with a flap in the middle that is installed near the bottom of an entry door to the house.
 The flap swings freely inside the frame and is light enough for a cat to push its way through to go in and out as it pleases.
 Most cat doors also have a latching mechanism, so you can lock the door closed if you're going out of town or want to keep the cat in or out for awhile.

 Cats don't vary as much in size as dogs, but there is still quite a difference between a skinny Siamese and a huge tabby.
 Most cat doors are one-size-fits-all, however, you can find large cat/small dog doors as well as small cat doors.

 When checking the size of a cat door to make sure it will be the right fit, be sure to check for the dimensions of the opening, rather than the outer frame.
 The opening should be at least two inches wider and taller than the greatest width and height of the cat's torso.

 There are several different types of cat doors, including some cat doors with high-tech options.

 - Four-Way cat doors are those with a latching mechanism that can be set to allow the cat to either go out without the possibility of returning, or to come in without the possibility of going out again.
 The upside of these doors is that you have more control over the cat's activities; the downside is you have to remember to set it.

 - Magnetic cat doors come with a magnetic 'key' that goes on the cat's collar.
 The door unlocks as the cat approaches, but stays locked the rest of the time.
 One benefit to these types of doors is that other animals can't come in, however, the cat has to wear a device attached to its collar.